Stephen-Hilton/listofdicts/README.md

 ```
 The `lod[:]` command creates a new data object, but doesn't contain the metadata (or any other class variable), so it's not carried over.

-Metadata is the only class variable that is included in the `.to_json()` method and `.from_json()` class method.
+Metadata is the only class variable that is included in the `.to_json()` and `.from_json()`  methods.
 This does allow you to serialize / deserialize using JSON, and persist metadata.

 ```python
 lod = ListOfDicts({'data': 'value'})